-Mr. Bilbrey served as President and Chief Executive Officer of The Hershey Company ("Hershey"), a multinational consumer food company, from 2011 until his retirement in 2017.
+Mr. Bilbrey has served as Executive Chair of the Board of Olaplex Holdings, Inc. ("Olaplex"), a prestige haircare company, since July 2023 and served as Interim Chief Executive Officer of Olaplex from October 2023 to December 2023.
+He previously served as President and Chief Executive Officer of The Hershey Company ("Hershey"), a multinational consumer food company, from 2011 until his retirement in 2017.
 He also served as Chairman of the Board of Directors of Hershey from 2015 to 2017 and as Non-Executive Chairman from 2017 to 2018.
-Mr. Bilbrey joined Hershey as Senior Vice President, President Hershey International in 2003 and served as Senior Vice President Hershey North America from 2007 to 2010 and as Executive Vice President and Chief Operating Officer from 2010 to 2011.
-Prior to joining Hershey, Mr. Bilbrey held executive positions at Mission Foods and Danone Waters of North America, Inc., a division of Groupe Danone, and previously spent 22 years at The Procter & Gamble Company ("Procter & Gamble").
+Mr. Bilbrey joined Hershey as Senior Vice President, President Hershey International in 2003 and served as Served as Executive Vice President, President Hershey International in 2003 and served as Senior Vice President, President Hershey International in 2003 and served as Senior Vice President, President Hershey International Officer from 2010 to 2011.
+Prior to joining Hershey, Mr. Bilbrey held executive positions at Mission Foods and Danone Waters of North America, Inc., a division of Groupe Danone, and previously spent 22 years at The Procter & Gamble").
 Mr. Bilbrey also serves on the Kansas State University Foundation Board of Directors.